Eligibility & Application

 The Knight Science Journalism Fellowship Program at MIT supports a global community of dedicated and thoughtful journalists specializing in science, health, technology and environmental reporting.

 The program is designed to recognize journalists who demonstrate a high level of professional excellence and accomplishment as well as a long-term commitment to their craft.
 Journalists from all countries compete on an equal basis and are encouraged to apply.
-Applications for the 2020-21 academic year fellowships are no longer being accepted.

 To be eligible for a Knight Fellowship, applicants must: